Monday, April 30, 2007

 Where else on earth could you find such a rare pair of comics, this rare love between uncle and niece, the rare booming voice of a Heldentenor, and such rare generosity all rolled into one?
 Nowhere but here...my daughter, my brother... both are rare jewels and I am blessed.

 The theme for Saturday Photo Scavenger Hunt this week is "rare".
 You can go here to "Grab the Scavenger Hunt code" and here to join the blogroll.
 This really cute logo is available there as well.
 The link to other participants is in my blogroll on the sidebar.
-NOTE: If you want to hear his voice you can visit his website here.
-He has bits of several operas listed for listening there.
+NOTE: If you want to visit his website, click here.
+You can see if he is coming to an opera house near you.

 (end of post)